BIGJRA/BIGJRA.github.io/rejuv.md

     -   Psychic

 I again will cover this as on the Cyndaquil path.
-This one isn’t too bad, though in general you must watch out for field boosted Psychic.
+This one isn't too bad, though in general you must watch out for field boosted Psychic.
 A bit of luck in dodging sleep allows Typhlosion to knock out Jynx and Exeggutor, and Miltank and Jolteon can easily handle Espeon, Slowbro,